Does Sweating Cause Acne?

-No, sweating does not cause acne since sweat glands are not the same as sebaceous glands.
-However, the salt excreted by the sweat (eccrine) glands can aggravate already clogged pores, leading to inflamed acne lesions.
-But, if you get small bumps that look like acne from working out/sweating, what you may be experiencing is something called folliculitis, which is an infection of the hair follicle thought to be caused by cutaneous yeast.
+Sweating does not cause acne since sweat glands differ from sebaceous glands.
+However, the salt excreted by the sweat (eccrine) glands can aggravate clogged pores, leading to inflamed acne lesions.
+But, if you get small bumps that look like acne from working out/sweating, what you may be experiencing is something called folliculitis, an infection of the hair follicle thought to be caused by cutaneous yeast.

-Acne mechanica is another condition, which causes the formation of acne lesions by a combination of heat, friction and covered skin.
-It is a common occurrence among athletes who sweat under their helmets.
-Moreover, acne mechanica can also be induced by tight clothing, snug backpack straps, and headbands worn for long periods of time.
+Acne mechanica is another condition that causes acne lesions by combining heat, friction, and covered skin.
+It is common among athletes who sweat under their helmets.
+Moreover, tight clothing, snug backpack straps, and headbands worn for long periods can also induce acne mechanica.

 Treatment and Prevention: